ibm-cloud-docs/databases-for-enterprisedb/old-howto-migration-oracle.md

 	```text
 	yum install java-1.8.0-openjdk-devel
 	```
-4. Follow the steps below on how to install Enterprisedb migration toolkit (skip IDENT Authentication section) [here](https://www.enterprisedb.com/edb-docs/d/edb-postgres-migration-toolkit/user-guides/user-guide/53.0.0/installing_mtk.html#using-an-rpm-package-to-install-migration-toolkit)
+4. Follow the steps on how to install EnterpriseDB Migration Toolkit (skip IDENT Authentication section) [here](https://www.enterprisedb.com/edb-docs/d/edb-postgres-migration-toolkit/user-guides/user-guide/53.0.0/installing_mtk.html#using-an-rpm-package-to-install-migration-toolkit)
-5. Migration toolkit script will be located in oracle container at: `/usr/edb/migrationtoolkit/bin/runMTK.sh`
+5. Migration Toolkit script is located in the Oracle container at: `/usr/edb/migrationtoolkit/bin/runMTK.sh`

-### Migration toolkit setup:
+### Migration Toolkit setup
-MTK comes by default with edb jdbc driver, but to connect to oracle instance it needs you to install oracle jdbc
+MTK comes by default with edb jdbc driver, but to connect to Oracle instance it needs you to install Oracle jdbc
 1. Download `ojdbc-full.tar.gz` from [here](https://www.oracle.com/database/technologies/jdbc-upc-downloads.html)
-2. Move `ojdbc-full.tar.gz` to the mounted folder on your machine and unzip it
+2. Move `ojdbc-full.tar.gz` to the mounted folder on your comoputer and extract it
     ```text
         cp ~/Downloads/ojdbc-full.tar.gz ~/oracle-12c-ee/
         tar -xzf ojdbc-full.tar.gz
     ```
-3. From the oracle container cd to the output folder of the tar command
+3. From the Oracle container cd to the output folder of the `tar` command
     ```text
         cd /u01/app/oracle/OJDBC-Full
     ```